FunTimeCoding/shell-skeleton/CONVENTIONS.md

 * One blank line after every headline.
 * Two blank lines after every section except the last.
 A section is every part of a document starting with a headline, but not the main headline.
 * If a section has no body, put only one blank line afterwards instead of two.

-## Contact

-If you do or do not like these conventions, feel free to contact me about them.
-Critique is always welcome.
-Useful additions and refinements also.